 Sharks of South Africa : Some ninety-eight species of sharks may be found in South Africa.
 Sharks, rays and skates all belong to the class Chondrichthyes (cartilaginous fish) – their skeletons being made up of cartilage, unlike those of bony fish.
 Sharks teeth, be they well defined or fused as plates, are continuously replaced throughout the animals life.
 Instead of swim bladders, sharks have large livers to increase buoyancy and store nutrients.
-All sharks are carnivorous and have a keen ‘sense of smell’ and are highly sensitive to vibrations and electrical impulses.
-Of the various species found off South Africa the majority are found in deep waters and are rarely encountered.
-Most species are harmless and only a few have been implicated in attacks on humans – mostly surfers and bathers – with only one recorded shark attack in South Africa on a scuba diver and that being on the surface.
+All sharks are carnivorous, they have a keen sense of smell and are highly sensitive to vibrations and electrical impulses.
+Of the various species found off South Africa the majority of sharks are found in deep waters and are rarely encountered.
+Most species are harmless and only a few have been implicated in attacks on humans, with only one recorded shark attack in South Africa on a scuba diver and that being on the surface.

 WHALE SHARK – Rhinocodon typus.

 Identification: Whale sharks are the worlds largest living fish, attaining lengths of 13m and weighing up to 13 tonnes.
 Once you overcome the initial awe of being in the presence of such an enormous shark several things should then become apparent.
 The huge, square and very wide mouth (thankfully the 3000 teeth in each jaw are minute and covered by a flap of skin) and the prominent ridging along the back, beautifully decorated with distinctive white spots and dashes – take a deep breath, relax and enjoy the show – see Mozambique dive tours.